Athira2218/Pizza-sales-dashboard/README.md

 - Used MySQL to extract key performance metrics from a pizza sales dataset.
 - Imported query results into Excel and built an interactive dashboard.
 - Designed the layout, color scheme, and visuals independently.
-- Created a dynamic experience with slicers, timelines, and the Excel Data Model.
+- Created a dynamic experience with pivot table,charts and timelines.

 ---